AY2526S1-CS2113-W12-4/tp/docs/DeveloperGuide.md

       text interpret CLI syntax the same way.
     - `Ui` centralises every user-facing token and message so other modules don't need to print directly to the console.
     - `FinanceManager` encapsulates all business logic, exposing the operations the rest of the app calls to manipulate/query financial data.
+    - `PlainTextStorage` performs automatic load/save of the session data (`fintrack-data.txt`) before and after the command loop.
     - `CsvStorage` implements the `Storage` interface, handling exporting financial data to CSV format. `FinTrack` instantiates it by default when handling the `export` command.

 How the `FinTrack` component works:

-1. The application starts by welcoming the user (via `Ui.printWelcome()`) and initialising the `FinanceManager`, which holds the application's state (all incomes, expenses and budgets).
+1. The application starts by initialising the `FinanceManager` (which holds the application's state e.g. incomes, expenses) and asking `PlainTextStorage` to populate it from the default persistence file (if present).
+The application proceeds to print the welcome banner (via `Ui.printWelcome()`).
 2. It waits for user input using `Ui.waitForInput()`.
 3. The input is parsed as follows:
     - The command word (e.g. `add-expense`) is extracted using `Parser.returnFirstWord()`.